+How Artificial Intelligence Gives OCR a BoostArtificial intelligence is transforming the capabilities of optical character recognition (OCR) tools.
+An area of computer vision, OCR processes images of text and converts that text into machine-readable forms.
+In other words, it takes handwritten or typed text within physical documents and converts them into digital formats.
 In the 1990s, many business owners used OCR, sometimes called text recognition, to convert physical documents into digital files.
 Since then, the quality of OCR technology has improved, but demand has increased for broader usability.
 Recent developments with AI have amplified OCR’s utility thanks to higher accuracy and greater speed.
 With the benefit of AI, human supervision isn’t needed at every step.

 How OCR WorksAn OCR system features a combination of hardware and software.
 The system’s goal is to scan the text of a physical document and translate the characters within that document to a code that’s then used for data processing.
 Think of this in context of postal and mail sorting services – OCR is core to their ability to operate quickly in processing destination and return addresses to sort mail faster and more effectively.
 The system does this in three steps: